 Let’s start with three categories of compatibility: Seamless, Same but Different, and Uh-oh.
 For the sake of brevity, I’ll try to stick to the most commonly used programs that cover most consumer computer uses.

 Seamless.
-This group of programs are more or less the same as what you used to on a PC.
-They might look a bit different, but the Mac version works just as you're used to.
+This group of programs is more or less the same as what you used to on a PC.
+They might look a bit different, but the Mac version works just as you’re used to.
 Other than email, these programs comprise the bulk of typical computer use and are written by the software companies for both Windows and Mac using the same file types.